mmujkanovi1/synonim.java/README.md

 ### Implementation
 The app contains two endpoints:
-- Add a new synonym with two parametars (the word and its synonym)
+- Add a new synonym with two parameters (the word and its synonym)
 - Search synonyms for the requested word with one parameter (the word for which synonyms we want to be shown).

 You can also run it in dev, prod and test